How Well Do You Understand Risk Management in Your SMS?

 Common Risk Assessment Dimensions in Aviation SMS

-When considering risk, there are two dimensions commonly used to evaluate the impact to operations:
+When considering risk, there are two dimensions commonly used to evaluate the impact on operations:

 - Probability; and